 However, in 1924, Clark County commissioners approved funds and allocated \$80,000 "for the construction and equipment of a building to be erected upon the farm ... for housing the aged and infirm."
 The money was appropriated for construction, but the Commissioners choose to delay construction and discuss bond financing to secure the budget.
-Portland architect William Wallace Lucius prepared plans and specifications for a Poor Farm building in 1924, and was paid \$2,000 for his services.
-Exilia laxiv Lucius practiced architecture in Portland from 1913 to c.
+Portland architect William Wallace Lucius had prepared plans and specifications for a Poor Farm building in 1924, and was paid \$2,000 for his services.
+Lucius practiced architecture in Portland from 1913 to c.
 1932, and was in a partnership with architect Earl G. Cash from 1923 to 1926.
 Lucius did not become the architect of record for the Poor Farm, presumably because his business partnership with Cash ended around the same time Clark County was prepared to move forward with the building.
-Lixivi

-CONSTRUCTION OF POOR FARM ADMINISTRATION BUILDING DESCRIPTION OF POOR FARM ADMINISTRATION BUILDING
+CONSTRUCTION OF POOR FARM ADMINISTRATION BUILDING

-In January 1926, Clark County entered into a contract with the Portland architecture firm of DeYoung and Roald Architects to design a new Poor Farm facility to replace the one that had burned in 1922.
+When funds became available for reasons unknown, in January 1926 Clark County entered into a contract with another architect; the Portland architecture firm of DeYoung & Roald Architects.
 James W. DeYoung (active from 1909 to 1959) and Knud A. Roald (active from 1910 to ca. 1960) worked in partnership from 1919 until 1930 and were responsible for the designs of several buildings in Washington and Oregon, particularly in Portland, OR.
-Some of their designs, such as the New Heathman Hotel, at 712 SW Salmon Street in Portland, built in 1927, the Paramount Theater, at 1037 SW Broadway, built in 1927, and the Children's Farm Home School in Benton County, OR, built in 1926, are listed in the National Register of Historic Places.
+Notable designs include: the New Heathman Hotel (1927), at 712 SW Salmon Street in Portland; the Paramount Theater (1927), at 1037 SW Broadway in Portland; and the Children's Farm Home School (1926) in Benton County, OR.
+Other designs in Washington State include the First Christian Church (1928) in Olympia; and the Lloyd Erickson Medical Building (1926) in Vancouver.

 DeYoung arrived in Portland in1907.
 He worked as a draftsman for Doyle & Patterson in 1909, and as a superintendent and architect for the L.R.
 Baily Company from 1911-1917 before partnering with Roald.
 When the partnership dissolved in 1930, DeYoung continued practicing by himself until 1959.
-DeYoung continued practicing by himself until 1959.
+81

 Roald arrived in Portland in 1910, where he worked as a draftsman for Henry Hefty, David Chambers Lewis, and later for the L.P.
 Bailey Co., Architects and Builders.
-After working with DeYoung, Roald practiced on his own until the lxix "Fund for Poorhouse Vetoed," The Sunday Oregonian, June 28, 1925, 7.
+After working with DeYoung, Roald practiced on his own until the early 1940s, when he went into partnership with John T. Schneider.
+After World War II, he formed a new partnership known as Roald, Schmeer, & Harrington (with Millard H. Schmeer and Elmer G. Harrington).
+Roald retired in 1963 and died in 1965.